Diagnosis and Classification of Diabetes

 - Latent autoimmune diabetes of adulthood (LADA): a form of type 1 diabetes with adult onset, slowly progressive, eventual insulin requirement but may respond to oral agents initially, usually no ketoacidosis on presentation, positive GAD, IA2 and/or islet cell antibodies.

-- Type 2 diabetes: insulin resistance with preserved endogenous insulin secretion but inadequateto overcome the resistance.
-About 90% of all diabetes, more in Asians and Africans.
+- Type 2 diabetes: insulin resistance with preserved endogenous insulin secretion but inadequate to overcome the resistance.
+About 90-95% of all diabetes, more common type in ethnic minorities.
 Clinical features: older onset (often >35 years old, though recently occurring more often in youth), overweight or obese, strong family history of diabetes, response to oral agents usually for some years, and relatively stable blood glucose levels.

 - At presentation, in the setting of acute illness, or as type 2 patients become increasingly insulin deficient, ketoacidosis may occur ("ketosis-prone type 2 diabetes").